Welcome to the about page of the Zero Waste Man!

 Here are a couple of things you can already start doing today.

-Not to overwhelme, anyone here let’s see which small steps you can take to become a zero waste man now:
+Not to overwhelm, anyone here let’s see which small steps you can take to become a zerowasteman now:

-- yep the obvious, say “no” to straws
+- Yep the obvious, say “no” to straws, or bring your own.

-- refuse stuff you don’t need like flyers or promotional things
+- Refuse things you don’t need like flyers or promotional items

-- recycle your yoghurt containers for plant pots (drill some holes in the bottom) or to freeze some soup.
+- Recycle your yogurt containers for plant pots (drill some holes in the bottom) or to freeze some soup.

-Becoming more aware of the way we consume is a big step in the right direction and you can be proud of it.
-I am certain your children and your friend’s children will be too.
+Becoming more aware of the way we consume is a big step in the right direction, and you can be proud of it.
+I am sure your children and your friend’s children will be too.